-I was reflecting this weekend on a couple of weeks full of #BlackGirlMagic and feeling so grateful to have been in the presence of …
+I’ve been reflecting the last few days on a couple of weeks full of #BlackGirlMagic and feeling so grateful to have been in the presence of amazing women, like…

 Shanute Brewer, who is exposing her young VISIONaries to STEM subjects like coding;